Welcoming address to the shareholders

 Prof. Dr. Thomas Bieger

-Jungfraubahn Holding AG in brief
+Jungfraubahn Holding AG in Brief

 Activities of the Jungfrau Railway Group

-Sphinx and Aletsch Glacier
+Sphinx und Aletsch Glacier

-Operating result (EBIT)
+Operating Result (EBIT)

 Number of personnel